General Rules For All Pools

 Green band test – (must complete all items in this order without flotation devices or assistance)

-- Swim 40 feet on front
+- Swim 40 feet on front in a horizontal position

 - Turn around

-- Swim 40 feet on back
+- Swim 40 feet on back in a horizontal position

 The Y aquatics department reserves the right to re-test and/or change band status for any child at any time if it is deemed necessary for their safety.